tact-lang/tact/ROADMAP.md

 # TACT Roadmap

+> **Note**
->> This document is a living document and will be updated as the project evolves.
+> This document is a living document and will be updated as the project evolves.
->> The roadmap is not set in stone and is subject to change.
+> The roadmap is not set in stone and is subject to change.
->> The roadmap is not a commitment to deliver certain features by certain dates.
+> The roadmap is not a commitment to deliver certain features by certain dates.

 ## ✍️ Version 2.0.0